Granite House chips away at carbon emissions

 The Granite House is a stone shop specialising in granite, based in Bicester, where they rent premises containing a workshop, office, and showroom.
-The team had become increasingly aware of the need to do something about their environmental impact.
+The team had become increasingly aware of the need to do something about their environmental impact so underwent an Energy Assessment from our team.

 The Granite House has a long-term lease at a premises on an industrial estate in Bicester, Oxfordshire, with the buildings dating to the 1970s.

-Their premises consists of a large workshop where they cut and shape materials, an office for staff (including toilets and kitchenette), and a showroom for potential customers to explore the granite options.
+Their premises consists of a large workshop where they cut and shape materials, an office for staff (including toilets and kitchenette), and a showroom for potential customers to explore the granite options, so a real mix of energy use.

 Motivation for energy improvements